melpirquin/pokedex-php/README.md

 Everything works except for the evolutions and the 4 arrows.
 Use the input.
 Write a number or write a pokemon's name.

-I know still some stuff i need to figure out :)
+I know, there is still some stuff i need to figure out :)